tyea/erot13/README.md

 ## Introduction

-This small JavaScript sciprt will allow you to hide your email address from pesky spammers!
+This small JavaScript script will allow you to hide your email address from pesky spammers!
 Load it on your webpage and tag up email addresses with a specific class and you're ready to go.

 ## Installation